Below are 25 random lessons I’ve learnt from my previous romantic relationships.

 - It is very okay to wait for someone as long as he/she is coming.
 Don’t build your expectation on false hopes.

-- Relationship isn’t just for the sake of having someone to call your boyfriend/girlfriend.
+- A relationship isn’t just for the sake of having someone to call your boyfriend/girlfriend.
 The person must add value to you.
 If he/she isn’t adding value, please leave that relationship.

 - The fear and stigma that comes with breakup will keep you a prisoner to the wrong relationship and that doesn’t help anyone.

-- Sexual activities between dating/courting partners works like cancer or wild fire; it take the central place of the relationship (it’s more like the only thing you look forward to) draining the life out every other thing to make itself bigger, while every other aspect of the relationship chokes to death.
+- Sexual activities between dating/courting partners work like cancer or wildfire; it takes the central place of the relationship (it’s more like the only thing you look forward to) draining the life out every other thing to make itself bigger, while every other aspect of the relationship chokes to death.

 - Sacrifice is the lifeblood of any successful relationship.
 Holding on to your own ways will see your relationship to the grave faster than you can imagine.